sepehrmhd97/BigQuery-Data-Modeling/README.md

 # Data Warehousing in BigQuery

-This repository contains an example project that demonstrates how to create a dimensional data model with a star schema in BigQuery using the Python API.
+This repository contains an example project that demonstrates how to create a data warehouse with dimensional modeling in BigQuery using its API in Python.
+This project showcases an ETL processing with four functions that extracts data from a CSV file, loads it into a staging area, cleans the data, creates the warehouse schema, and loads the data into the warehouse.

 ### What is a Data Warehousing?